alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 These working observations were generated across all 12 hallmarks.

 Patterns 1 through 4 were identified at the midpoint and held through the remaining hallmarks.
-Pattern 5 emerged in the second half and was confirmed across four hallmarks before being added.
+Pattern 5 emerged in the second half and was supported across four hallmarks before being added.

 Next step: promote the strongest patterns into a formal synthesis document